United Nations General Committee

 The United Nations General Committee is a committee of the United Nations General Assembly whose main purpose is to organize the body's agenda, among other things.

+The committee consists of 28 members: the president of the United Nations General Assembly, the 21 vice-presidents of the Assembly, and the chairs of the six main committees.

 Mandate

-The Mandate of the General Committee consists of the following:
+The mandate of the General Committee consists of the following: